 CLIP: New York

 The Collegiate Leadership Internship Program (CLIP) is a paid summer internship experience in New York City that seeks to foster and develop professional and lay leadership in the Jewish community.
 Housed at the Bronfman Center for Jewish Student Life at NYU, CLIP matches undergraduate students who have an interest in Jewish life and culture with engaging, substantive internships at a variety of for-profit, non-profit, and Jewish communal organizations, where they are provided with mentorship and guided development of new skills.
 Upon completion of the summer, interns receive a $2,300 stipend.
-Click here to see a list of past internship sites.
+Click here to see a list of past internship sites and click here to apply!

 In addition to spending four days a week engaged in a professional work environment, interns gather twice a week for educational seminars.
 Interns are encouraged to take an active role in leading and facilitating a number of these sessions throughout the summer.